-Instruction in the computer as an electronic darkroom.
-Topics include color and gray scale images and image conversion and presentation.
+COURSE DESCRIPTION: Instruction in the computer as an electronic darkroom.
+Topics include digital camera usage; proper archiving techniques; color and gray scale images and image conversion and presentation.
 Students will select and choose a variety of image-capture devices utilizing Adobe Lightroom and Photoshop.
-Computer scanning techniques include image control, manipulation and enhancement of photographs and line art plus the importing and exporting of text and graphics from multiple sources.
+Computer scanning techniques include image control, manipulation and enhancement of photographs and line art, plus the importing and exporting of text and graphics from multiple sources.
 Lab fee required.
-(ICO's 1, 4).
+(OCIs 1, 4)